luckydem/personal_blog/README.md

   - [X] Sign in with Google
   - [X] Sign in with Email
     - [ ] ChatGPT suggested a server side (python) check of the token.
 Not sure if this is necessary but I will look into this
-- [ ] ensure that only users that are registered in the datastore database can be authenticated and not "any" google account
+- [X] ensure that only users that are registered in the datastore database can be authenticated and not "any" google account
 - [ ] Create script to empty datastore
-- [ ] Create a script to create lorem ipsum posts
+- [X] Create a script to populate database
 - [ ] sql
   - [ ] implement an sql database version
     - [ ] store posts